uvicpraxis/uvicpraxis.github.io/gpms.md

 This is a [Press Record](https://uvicpraxis.github.io/pressrecord.html) project file.
-Jentery Sayers created it on 19 May 2026 and last updated it on 8 July 2026 with feedback from Callum Carroll-Ireton, Abigail Fry, Martin Holmes, Reg Kachanoski, Maya Wei Yan Linsley, Emma Newtown, Greg Newton, Illya Nokhrin, April Rogers, Héctor López Segarra, Marie Silhova, Charlie Susheski, and Christina Woods the University of Victoria's [Praxis Studio for Comparative Media Studies](https://uvicpraxis.github.io/) and [Humanities Computing and Media Centre](https://www.uvic.ca/humanities/hcmc/index.php) (HCMC).
+Jentery Sayers created it on 19 May 2026 and last updated it on 13 July 2026 with feedback from Callum Carroll-Ireton, Abigail Fry, Martin Holmes, Reg Kachanoski, Maya Wei Yan Linsley, Emma Newtown, Greg Newton, Illya Nokhrin, April Rogers, Héctor López Segarra, Marie Silhova, Charlie Susheski, and Christina Woods the University of Victoria's [Praxis Studio for Comparative Media Studies](https://uvicpraxis.github.io/) and [Humanities Computing and Media Centre](https://www.uvic.ca/humanities/hcmc/index.php) (HCMC).
 It is a draft and thus subject to change.
 We will version it 1.0 once it is ready for circulation. *Please do not cite this document* in the meantime.

 # Gameplay Metadata Schema (GPMS) (DRAFT)

 Jentery Sayers and the Praxis Studio developed this metadata schema to describe video files in the [Press Record](https://uvicpraxis.github.io/pressrecord.html) Gameplay Footage Collection (GPFC), which is scheduled for internal release in 2026-27.

 This schema is an evergreen document.
-Its elements, definitions, and controlled vocabularies are not intended to be exhaustive.
+Its elements, definitions, and controlled vocabularies are not intended to be exhaustive, and we will update and correct them as we learn from the collection and description process.

 License: [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)

-Roadmap (as of 8 July 2026):
+Roadmap (as of 13 July 2026):
 * Complete the GPMS.
-Remaining elements: Character Trope, Game Studies Topic, and Media Studies Topic.
+Remaining elements: Character Trope
 * Copy-edit the GPMS.
 * Submit the GPMS for HCMC review.
 * Test the GPMS on 75-100 gameplay files in the GPFC.